gonzalezreal/swift-markdown-ui/README.md

 You can customize the appearance of Markdown content by applying different themes using the `markdownTheme(_:)` modifier.
-For example, you can apply one of the built-in themes, like ``Theme/gitHub``, to either a Markdown view or a view hierarchy that contains Markdown views.
+For example, you can apply one of the built-in themes, like `gitHub`, to either a Markdown view or a view hierarchy that contains Markdown views.

 ```swift
 Markdown {